The leader list on this site is partial. We invite all leaders to supply photo and small bio.

 Ken Levine is a retired veterinarian who practiced in Arroyo Grande for 35 years.
 He is a charter member of San Luis Obispo Botanical Garden, and has been a docent there for 16 years.
 Two of his favorite things are plants and birds.
 This has resulted in a particular interest in the role that birds play in the pollination of many of our plants.
 He enjoys sharing the many adaptive variations that can be seen in bird-pollinated flowers with other participants at the Morro Bay Winter Bird Festival.

-Ron is a lifelong birder turned researcher.
-He currently resides in Sacramento, and is working for the Department of Water Resources to develop a conservation strategy for the river systems of the CA Central Valley.
-He is also completing graduate work at CalPoly San Luis Obispo, where his research has developed bird/habitat association models for many species of songbirds living in riparian habitats on the Central Coast.
-Ron has worked with birds in wetland, riparian, and montane systems throughout California, Oregon, Washington, and southwestern British Columbia, specifically with species such as Black Rail, Least and Western Sandpiper, Black-backed Woodpecker, Northern Sawwhet Owl, and various songbirds including Least Bell's Vireo.
-Outside of his school and work pursuits, he is assisting Rocky Point Bird Observatory with analysis and publication of findings from their migration monitoring efforts in the Partners in Flight Bird Conservation Region 5.
+Ron is a lifelong birder and naturalist.
+He currently resides in Sacramento, and is working for the CA Department of Water Resources on river conservation and restoration within the Central Valley of California.
+He is also completing his doctorate in geography at the University of California, Davis, where his research is focused on river meander and bird habitat dynamics within the flood management system of the Sacramento and San Joaquin Rivers.
+Ron has worked with birds in wetland, riparian, and montane systems throughout California, Oregon, Washington, and southwestern British Columbia, specifically with species such as Black Rail, Least and Western Sandpiper, Black-backed Woodpecker, Northern Sawwhet Owl, and many songbird species including Bank Swallow and Least Bell's Vireo.
+Outside of his school and work pursuits, he enjoys working with Rocky Point Bird Observatory on their migration monitoring efforts and banding workshops within the Partners in Flight Bird Conservation Region 5.

 Morro Bay Winter Bird Festival

 P.O.
 Box 1175